kevinbogner/EPF/README.md

 > In many instances, the voting process of *Nodes by X* is delayed if the block was proposed by *Nodes by Y*.

-These data points might help to further improve equality among Consensus Clients.
+These data points might help to further improve the communication among Consensus Clients.

 ![](https://user-images.githubusercontent.com/114221396/193452397-19a40781-27bc-4218-b08c-5a42183c37e2.png)